raipc/atsd-api-python/README.md

 )
 ```

-To retrieve series values with versioning fields, add the `VersionedFilter` to the query with the `versioned` field equal to **True**.
+To retrieve series values with versioning fields, add the `VersionedFilter` to the query and enable the `versioned` field.

 ```python
 import time